rust-lang/cargo/src/doc/src/reference/unstable.md

 The `-Zgc` flag enables garbage-collection within cargo's global cache within the cargo home directory.
 This includes downloaded dependencies such as compressed `.crate` files, extracted `src` directories, registry index caches, and git dependencies.
-When `-Zgc` is present, cargo will track the last time any file was used, and then uses those timestamps to manually or automatically delete files that have not been used for a while.
+When `-Zgc` is present, cargo will track the last time any index and dependency was used, and then uses those timestamps to manually or automatically delete cache entries that have not been used for a while.

 ```sh
 cargo build -Zgc